MarkDucommun/daycare-drop-off-tracker/Backlog.md

 ***

-### I resume the trip I left off on if the app closes
+### DONE I resume the trip I left off on if the app closes

 - State - DELIVERED
 - Acceptance Criteria